pingidentity/pingidentity-devops-getting-started/11-docker-compose/03-full-stack/README.md

   2. Log in with these credentials: `Administrator / 2FederateM0re`

     > You will be asked to accept the license agreement and to change the password.

-## Cleaning up

-When you stop or remove the stack, you'll lose any of your configuration changes unless you persist your data by [mounting the configuration changes to a local Docker volume](https://pingidentity-devops.gitbook.io/devops/examples/11-docker-compose#persisting-container-state-and-data).

-To bring the stack down, enter:

-`docker-compose down`